 I He did not wear his scarlet coat, For blood and wine are red, And blood and wine were on his hands When they found him with the dead, The poor dead woman whom he loved, And murdered in her bed.
 He walked amongst the Trial Men In a suit of shabby grey; A cricket cap was on his head

 browse poems & poets

-Browse biographies of more than five hundred poets, thousands of poems to read and share, essays about poetry, and some of the most important books, anthologies, and textbooks about the art form ever written.
+Browse thousands of biographies of poets and poems, essays about poetry, and some of the most important books, anthologies, and textbooks about the art form ever written.
 Looking for something specific?
 Use the search bar above.

 In April 2014 A Poet’s Glossary by Academy Chancellor Edward Hirsch was published.
 As Hirsch writes in the preface, “This book—one person’s work, a poet’s glossary—has grown, as if naturally, out of my lifelong interest in poetry, my curiosity about its vocabulary, its forms and genres, its histories and traditions, its classical, romantic, and modern movements, its various outlying groups, its small devices and large mysteries—how it works.”
 Each week we will feature a term and its definition from Hirsch’s new book.

 riddle: “A mystifying, misleading, or puzzling question posed as a problem to be solved or guessed often as a game” (Webster’s Third New International Dictionary).
 Though the dictionary definition focuses on the riddle as a question and describes it as a game, the riddle is more than a puzzle.
 It is both an interrogative and an expressive form, possibly the earliest form of oral literature — a formulation of thought, a mode of association, a metaphor.